mushorg/tanner/README.md

 Documentation
 ---------------
-The build of the documentations [source](https://github.com/mushorg/tanner/tree/master/docs/source) can be found [here](http://tanner.readthedocs.io).
+The documentation can be found [here](http://tanner.readthedocs.io).

 Basic Concept
 -------------